nomemory/tutorial-java8-streams-lambdas/README.md

 Is the code more concise and readable ?
 Let's be honest to ourselves, it isn't very readable if this is the first interaction with those "weird concepts and syntax", but after a short initial investment the benefits will become more and more obvious.

-Lambda expressions can be considered an elegant way of "storing" and referencing behavio, while Streams API comes with a with functionality similar to SQL but much more powerful when it comes to using/re-using the behavior we are encapsulating in lambda expressions.
+Lambda expressions can be considered an elegant way of "storing" and referencing behavior, while Streams API comes with a with functionality similar to SQL but much more powerful when it comes to using/re-using the behavior we are encapsulating in lambda expressions.

 ## Lambdas